TanishqDutt/TanishqDutt/README.md

 - I’m currently a 1st Year student studying in IIIT Kalyani
 - This is my personal account
 ### Languages I know:
-I am a little good in Python and currently learning C++.
+I am a confident in Python and currently learning C++.
 ### Projects I have been working on
 I am for now working on a C++ RPG game which is console based.